johnsonandjohnson/junco/README.md

 ## Installation

-Either you can install the stbale CRAN version
+Either you can install the stable CRAN version

 ```r
 install.packages("pharmaverseadamjnj") #CRAN Release